NataliaHartonoFung/Fibonacci-Bees-Algorithm-TSP/Readme.txt

 % This code accompanied the article:
 % 'A Comparative Study of Reduced Parameter Versions of the Bees Algorithm
 % for Traveling Salesman Problem'
-% Natalia Hartono, Hamid Suluova, Fatih M Eker, Sultan Zeybek, Mario Caterino
+% Authors: Natalia Hartono, Hamid Suluova, Fatih M Eker, Sultan Zeybek, Mario Caterino
+% Journal of Integrated System (JIS), 2024
 %
-%
 % This code is modified from basic bees algorithm in TSP problem, article:
 % 'Using the Bees Algorithm to solve combinatorial optimisation problems for
 % TSPLIB' (Ismail et al., 2020), doi:10.1088/1757-899X/1/012027
 %
-% To cite this code:
-% [The code is available for testing by reviewers/users but will be made fully
-% accessible after acceptance.]
+%